impedansa/string-mixer/README.md

 Each test case tests a specific scenario, and introducing parameterization might not necessarily improve readability or maintainability in this specific case.
 In situations where we have a larger number of similar test cases or want to explore a more systematic range of inputs, parametrized tests can be beneficial.
 However, for the current set of tests, the existing approach appears reasonable.
-It's crucial to prioritize clarity and readability in the code, and only introduce complexity when it brings clear benefits.
+It's crucial to prioritise clarity and readability in the code, and only introduce complexity when it brings clear benefits.

 6. **Why wasn't an interface used for the service class?**